dorelljames/wpreactandbeyond-productcatalog/README.md

 ### Viewing Our Product

 You may have noticed that each Product Component has a **View Product** button but it doesn't work when clicked.
-Going to `/products/wax-jacket` results to an error.
-What we actually want to happen here is to show something usable to our users.
+Going to `/products/wax-jacket` results doesn't take you to that specific product.
+What we actually want to happen here is to show the Product specific itself.
 To keep things simple, we'll use the same layout we have in our Product list but also fetch the categories of the product as an additional info.

 Let's begin installing a package.
 Since we're changing URL's here, we want to use `react-router-dom`.
 Run command below: